 Of course, Argentina is still a long way off making auction headlines or competing with the likes of Bordeaux and Burgundy; nevertheless, the world’s sixth-largest producer is today making some very delectable wines.
 However, for the moment, this is a club almost exclusively dominated by red wine, particularly old-vine Malbec-based reds or Malbec/Cabernet Sauvignon blends.
 Mendoza remains the key to unlocking the country’s potential – with vineyards rising from 500m up to over 1500m; there’s a site suited to every grape variety.
 Nevertheless, this is not the place to go searching for many world-class white wines for the time being.

 Despite this fact, oenophiles without trust funds are presented with an attractive opportunity to sample some of the world’s greatest red wines at reasonable prices – at least compared to investment-grade Cru Classe Bordeaux!
 Many top-scoring wines cost less than $150, which would be unthinkable in a region like Pauillac or Napa.
 Single-vineyard Malbec may come with less bragging rights than say Screaming Eagle, but then true wine lovers have never been interested in status symbols or the speculative power of wine.
 They buy for pleasure, not for profit, something that Argentina offers in generous abundance, as our list below will demonstrate:

 1. Achaval Ferrer – Altamira single-vineyard Malbec

 This one is extraordinary.
 An exceptional terroir has given rise to a truly exceptional wine, one of Argentina’s best, in fact.
-Situated at 1,050 meters above sea level in the Valle de Uco, Altamira is 12 hectares of ungrafted Malbec that ripens to perfection year after year, producing super-concentrated yet elegant wines, which give both immediate pleasure and which can age beautifully.
+Situated at 1,050 meters above sea level in the Valle de Uco, Altamira is 12 hectares of ungrafted Malbec that ripens to perfection year after year, producing super-concentrated yet elegant wines, which give both immediate pleasures and which can age beautifully.
 The brand was launched in 1998 when its Argentine and Italian founders came together to make single-vineyard wines.
 And to think, Altamira was almost ripped out and replaced with garlic bulbs by the former owners of this majestic property!